jquast/wcwidth/docs/api_c.rst

 .. c:enum:: wcwidth_error_t

-   Error codes written to the \*error out-param of width_u32/width_u8 (and the string-measuring functions of clip.h/align.h).
+   Error codes written to the \*error out-param of wcwidth_width_u32() and wcwidth_width_u8(), and of the string transforms in clip.h and align.h.
    Distinct codes let callers distinguish the failure cause.

+   Every out-param is int rather than wcwidth_error_t: the underlying type of an enum is implementation-defined, so int keeps the ABI stable across compilers.
+Compare against these constants directly.

    .. c:enumerator:: WCWIDTH_ERROR_NONE